esstraub/IMDB/README.md

-Comparing the accruacy of logistical regression vs decision tree sentiment analysis.
+Sentiment analysis of IMDb reviews comparing the accuracy of logistical regression vs decision tree models.

 Dataset information can be found using the following link, http://ai.stanford.edu/~amaas/data/sentiment/